-Importantly, we find out about the every day life of the Jewish people through the ages; how they lived, worked and survived in the Jewish Quarter (Josefov) in Prague, of their successes and of their failures.
+Importantly, we find out about the every day life of the Jewish people through the ages; how they lived, worked and survived in the Jewish Quarter (Josefov), of their successes and of their failures.

 The story vividly unfolds as we explore the synagogues, the cemetery and the streets of the former Jewish ghetto.
 Why for instance, were people buried twelve deep, one on top of the other?
 Who was the famous “Golem”?
 And how, despite the terrible purges of the Nazi occupation, did the beautiful monuments in the Jewish Quarter survive?

 As we tour the Jewish Quarter, we'll also discover a little of the life Franz Kafka, the famous author born and raised here.

 -Jewish communities in Prague from the earliest records of 965, right through Medieval times and on to the present day.